Tensor Tomography on Asymptotically Hyperbolic Surfaces: Statement of the main results

-We now establish a decomposition of symmetric tensor fields analogous to \cite[Theorem 1.5]{Dairbekov2011} in the case of oriented, non-trapping AH surfaces.
+We now particularize to AH surfaces ($n=2$), and address tensor field decompositions that lead to gauge representatives modulo $\ker I_m$ which, as explained below, have good reconstructibility properties.
 Here and below, $\div$ and $\tr$ denote the divergence and trace operators on tensor fields respectively, and $L$ is the symmetrized product with the metric defined in \eqref{eq:L}.
 For an integer $m\ge 2$ and a smoothness class ${\cal F} \in\{ \rho^\delta L^2, C^\infty, \dots\}$, we also denote

+where the derivatives are to be understood in a distributional sense when they do not make sense classically.
+For one-forms, the decomposition considered is nothing but the usual Hodge decomposition.
+For one-forms in $L^2(M)$, the latter was proved in \cite{Mazzeo1986}; here we include a statement for weighted spaces.